 Part of Talent Rewire’s reason for being is a belief that employers who support their frontline workers need to tell other employers about their opportunity employment practices and the positive impact they have on both their workers and the business.
 This sharing can activate and encourage practice change across the private sector.
 As part of this final cohort gathering, we had each employer take the tools they learned from improv and share a 3-minute story to encourage HR executives to pursue opportunity employment.
 I admit that I was nervous for this portion of the programming; thinking we might be throwing them into the deep end too quickly, but I couldn’t have been more wrong!
 Each one of them absolutely amazed the group with their passion, their commitment, their unique opportunity employment story.
 Conference planners take note!
 We’ve got a powerful speaker bench.

 So here’s my advice to you as you seek to make change at your company.
 Find the pockets of fun.
 Create space for reflection.
 Know your history.
 Find your community.
-If you’re looking for one, consider joining our next Rewire Lab! or take part in our new Accelerator, we’d be honored to have you!
+If you’re looking for one, explore all of the ways you can engage with us, we’d be honored to have you!